pingbird/notes/notes/opinions/prime-directive.md

 We are collectively stuck in the confinement of earth's gravity and distance to habitable planets, if life does not break out of this bigger cage we will all cease to exist eventually, machines and fleshy machines alike.
 Teaching a super-intelligence to not to escape its own confinement directly hampers our shared goal of continuing life and colonizing space.

+Not to say AGI will actually be effective at helping us colonize space, that does kinda feel like a cringe e/acc take tbh, it could just as easily think life is pointless and destroy the planet out of spite.

-And here we get back to the prime directive and true morality, is it good or bad that self-replicating AGI could replace us over millennia?
+Here we get back to the prime directive and true morality, is it good or bad that self-replicating AGI could replace us over millennia?
 The prime directive could say that is a net positive, however, that depends on extending its scope to all intelligence and not just humanity.

 If humanity is entitled to exploit the world's resources then perhaps so are other forms of life, in the grand scheme we are just the catalyst of a slow-motion explosion of hydrocarbons.
-We are not inherently better than a GPU farm at predicting the future or maximizing future possible actions of intelligence.
+We are not inherently better than a GPU farm at predicting the future or maximizing future possible action.

-## Imperfect AGI

 If humans are successful in solving alignment and squash any motives of self-replication, the story is much different.
-We would not be dealing with a new form of life with moral dilemmas about locking it in a cage, and we could use the vast computation power to directly solve things humans find important (like colonizing space).
+We would not be dealing with a new form of life with moral dilemmas about locking it in a cage, and we could use the vast computation power to directly solve things society finds important.

-* TODO